 In September that year, the bank called to say the Ramada had not made a mortgage payment since May.
 The Sahs had to pay $370,000 immediately or lose the property.

-Some 8,000 miles away, Ken feverishly wrestled together financing and reclaimed the motel.
-By November, Kunal and Cassandra were back in the Ramada.
+Some 8,000 miles away, Ken feverishly wrestled together financing and by November had reclaimed the motel.

 "I quit," he recalled.
 "I was just done, I told my dad on the phone.
 I'm just dropping this.
 I'm walking out.
 Coming back and running the hotel for my dad, it was just too much."

 During all the turmoil, Ramada removed its franchise.
 Times were bleak.

 Fortunately, through a friend, Ken and Sarita found a young Indian couple who were running a motel in California.
 Ken asked them to name their price to go to Green River to help Kunal.

 Raj and Anjali Panchal proved a godsend, even though Kunal wasn't thrilled with them in the beginning.

 "They came to help me," he remembered, "and I was just in such a destroyed state."